iron-io/docs/_includes/worker/start/first-worker/tutorial.md

 {% include worker/start/first-worker/php/get-log.md %}
 {% include worker/start/first-worker/python/get-log.md %}

 As usual, <span class="fixed-width">worker</span> is just the library, configured with your <span class="fixed-width">token</span> and <span class="fixed-width">project_id</span>. <span class="fixed-width">task_id</span> is just the task you want to get the log for.
 Once you have the log, just split the string to separate the output we want.
-Finally, use parse the string as JSON to turn the JSON array into a native array.
+Finally, parse the string as JSON to turn the JSON array into a native array.
 Here's a sample script:

 {% include language-switcher.html %}
 {% include worker/start/first-worker/php/log-script.md %}